 Buy quality tea.
 If you like British tea (black tea) buy PG Tips or Typhoo tea from a specialty shop.
 If you aren’t picky, you can buy black tea from the supermarket.
 Herb teas are also acceptable.
 (Click here if you’d like to learn how to make a pot of tea.)

-Purchase/make cookies, scones or muffins.
+Purchase/make cookies, scones, or muffins.
 Click here for a muffin and scone recipe to try.
 If you are one of those moms who is on the go all the time, there is nothing inherently better about homemade cookies.
 Purchase a supply to keep in the back of the cupboard for teatime.
-In a pinch, we have used toast and jam for our teatimes with just as much success.
-And it’s often nice to include cut up fruit that is in season.
+In a pinch, we have used toast and jam for our teatimes, or sliced oranges, with just as much success.
+Any cut up fruit that is in season is delightful to children.

 What to read: We keep a stock of poetry books on an individual shelf in our house.
 I add to these when we go to the library so that the stock rotates.
 At the start of teatime, everyone selects a poetry book and brings it to the table.
 While I’m pouring the hot water to steep the tea, the kids are hunting through the books for the poem they will share with the rest of us.
 Click here for a short list of books.